btemplep/beatdrop/docs/quickstart.rst

 ==========

-There are 2 main pieces to using `beatdrop`.
+There are 2 main pieces to using ``beatdrop``.

-- Schedule Entry - Hold the task definition along with scheduling info.
+- Schedule Entry - holds the task definitions and scheduling info.

-- Schedulers - These perform 2 main roles.
+- Schedulers - have 2 main roles
-    - They can be run as a scheduler ie monitor and send tasks to the task backend.
+    - They can be run as a scheduler to monitor and send tasks to the task backend.
     - Act as clients for reading and writing schedule entries.

+A simple example that covers many use cases:

 .. code-block:: python